Antacids - miscellaneous preparations

-When you don't get enough magnesium, it also affects calcium and vitamin D levels in your body.
+When you do not get enough magnesium, it also affects calcium and vitamin D levels in your body.
 It may be associated with muscle cramps, heart problems, high blood pressure, diabetes, and osteoporosis.

 Vitamin B9 (Folic Acid)

-Low levels of folic acid have been linked to anemia, heart disease, and birth defects.
+Low levels of folic acid have been linked to anemia, heart disease, depression, and birth defects.

 Vitamin B12 (Cobalamin)